charsheet-su/WOD-Mortal-charsheet/README.md

 ##Contents of the project:
 * `/src` contains source code and css of th project
 * `/lib` contains built and minified version of code (after you build it)
+* `data` - folder for json files which contain data for this sheet - for example, list of traits, attributes or skills.
+ Also contains `mock.json` - mock sheet data for testing.
+* `fonts`, `img` - self described folders.

 Contents of `/src`:
 * `css`